-Vietnam is famous for it’s top-notch tailors who can copy your classic outfits, sometimes in a matter of days, for a fraction of the cost.
-Here, we’re compiling our best advice when it comes to getting items made; where to go and how to go about it:
+Vietnam is famous for its top-notch tailors who can copy your dream outfits, sometimes in a matter of days, for a fraction of the cost.
+Here, we’re compiling our best advice on tailoring in Vietnam; where to go and how to go about it.

 The most famous place for tailoring in Vietnam is undoubtedly Hoi An, although shops can be found in Ho Chi Minh (Saigon) and Hanoi.
 Clothes making in Hoi An really took off in 1999 after the city was named a UNESCO heritage site and lots of tourists wanted to visit.
 Ever enterprising, the local communities started making good money from selling their heritage properties to businesses for commercial purposes, so came the shops, art galleries, restaurants and tailors you see in Hoi An today.

 So tailoring is actually relatively new to the city and not as historic as some might suppose.
 On the other hand, the quality and value with which you receive from these sewing services are fantastic – if you know where to go…